 Novi offers a truly mesmerizing array of chocolate bars and pralines that will leave even the pickiest customers spoilt for choice.
 If I had to recommend something, I would say that their hazelnut chocolate bars, although not as fancy as some of the other brands on this list are quite delicious in their own right!

 Is your tummy rumbling already?
 I know mine is!
 To be honest, I wouldn’t be surprised if you’ve already bought some of the chocolates on this list while halfway through reading!
-In fact, let me add on to your chocolate shopping spree by introducing you to some Swiss and Belgian chocolates as well!
+In fact, let me add on to your chocolate shopping spree by introducing you to some Swiss, Belgian and UK chocolates as well!